microappdata

 For a complete implementation example of a map with location data, see the Event Locations Map example.

-For more info on MongoDB queries see here and for some addtional Buzzy examples with custom code widgets, including geospatial queries, see here
+For more info on MongoDB queries see here and for some additional Buzzy examples with custom code widgets, including geospatial queries, see here

 You can also use these geo/spatial query parameters with the Node.js API Client and the React API in Code Widgets.